 The Boat Fittings team would like you to feel complete confidence in our service.
-First and foremost Boat Fittings is run by boating enthusiasts, our earlier boating experiences going back as far as 1968.
+First and foremost we love boats and boating, and have been doing so for a very long time.

 Our mission is to bring together a selection of high quality, great value products allowing you to easily find what you are looking for and purchase with ease.
 We are happy to serve both trade and individuals, and hope that by providing an efficient service you will come back to us again.
 We encourage you to register with us to make future orders even easier than the first.
 Thankyou for your visit!